hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-cli.md

 `echo Hi | faas-cli invoke markdown`{{execute}}

 If this command does not come back readily, then it's still initializing and probably stuck.
-If stuck, Ctrl-C and try again.
+If stuck, ctrl-c and try again.
+Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.

 `uname -a | faas-cli invoke markdown`{{execute}}